Laica-Lunasys/LunaConomy/README.md

 0. Definitions.

-ÒThis LicenseÓ refers to version 3 of the GNU General Public License.
+ï¿½This Licenseï¿½ refers to version 3 of the GNU General Public License.

-ÒCopyrightÓ also means copyright-like laws that apply to other kinds of works, such as semiconductor masks.
+ï¿½Copyrightï¿½ also means copyright-like laws that apply to other kinds of works, such as semiconductor masks.

-ÒThe ProgramÓ refers to any copyrightable work licensed under this License.
-Each licensee is addressed as ÒyouÓ. ÒLicenseesÓ and ÒrecipientsÓ may be individuals or organizations.
+ï¿½The Programï¿½ refers to any copyrightable work licensed under this License.
+Each licensee is addressed as ï¿½youï¿½. ï¿½Licenseesï¿½ and ï¿½recipientsï¿½ may be individuals or organizations.

-To ÒmodifyÓ a work means to copy from or adapt all or part of the work in a fashion requiring copyright permission, other than the making of an exact copy.
-The resulting work is called a Òmodified versionÓ of the earlier work or a work Òbased onÓ the earlier work.
+To ï¿½modifyï¿½ a work means to copy from or adapt all or part of the work in a fashion requiring copyright permission, other than the making of an exact copy.
+The resulting work is called a ï¿½modified versionï¿½ of the earlier work or a work ï¿½based onï¿½ the earlier work.

-A Òcovered workÓ means either the unmodified Program or a work based on the Program.
+A ï¿½covered workï¿½ means either the unmodified Program or a work based on the Program.

-To ÒpropagateÓ a work means to do anything with it that, without permission, would make you directly or secondarily liable for infringement under applicable copyright law, except executing it on a computer or modifying a private copy.
+To ï¿½propagateï¿½ a work means to do anything with it that, without permission, would make you directly or secondarily liable for infringement under applicable copyright law, except executing it on a computer or modifying a private copy.
 Propagation includes copying, distribution (with or without modification), making available to the public, and in some countries other activities as well.

-To ÒconveyÓ a work means any kind of propagation that enables other parties to make or receive copies.
+To ï¿½conveyï¿½ a work means any kind of propagation that enables other parties to make or receive copies.
 Mere interaction with a user through a computer network, with no transfer of a copy, is not conveying.

-An interactive user interface displays ÒAppropriate Legal NoticesÓ to the extent that it includes a convenient and prominently visible feature that (1) displays an appropriate copyright notice, and (2) tells the user that there is no warranty for the work (except to the
+An interactive user interface displays ï¿½Appropriate Legal Noticesï¿½ to the extent that it includes a convenient and prominently visible feature that (1) displays an appropriate copyright notice, and (2) tells the user that there is no warranty for the work (except to the